CUTERA, INC. (NASDAQ: CUTR) SH - GuruFocus.com

 Did you lose money on investments in Cutera?
 If so, please visit Cutera, Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, May 26, 2023 /PRNewswire/ -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the common stock of Cutera, Inc. ("Cutera" or the "Company") (NASDAQ: CUTR) between February 17, 2021 and May 9, 2023, inclusive (the "Class Period").
+NEW YORK, May 30, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of Cutera, Inc. (“Cutera” or the “Company”) ( CUTR) between February 17, 2021 and May 9, 2023, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Northern District of California and alleges violations of the Securities Exchange Act of 1934 against the Company and certain of its officers (the "Complaint").

-According to the Complaint, Cutera is a medical aesthetic device company that provides equipment for beauty treatments.
-Throughout the Class Period, Defendants repeatedly assured investors that the Company would deliver sustainable revenue growth in the wake of the COVID-19 pandemic while concealing that the Company maintained inadequate internal control over financial reporting and significant conflicts among certain members of the Company's senior leadership and board of directors (the "Board").

 Plaintiff alleges that Defendants made materially false and misleading statements throughout the Class Period.
 Specifically, Defendants overstated the sustainability of Cutera’s revenue growth, failed to disclose significant conflicts among members of the Company’s senior leadership and Board, and failed to disclose several material weaknesses in the Company’s internal control over financial reporting.